phylogeography/SpreaD3/README.md

 Detailed tutorial on using SpreaD3 can be found [HERE](http://rega.kuleuven.be/cev/ecv/software/SpreaD3_tutorial).

 ## LICENSE
-&nbsp;  This is free software; you can redistribute it and/or modify
-&nbsp;  it under the terms of the GNU Lesser General Public License as
-&nbsp;  published by the Free Software Foundation; either version 2 &nbsp;  of the License, or (at your option) any later version.
+  This is free software; you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.

-&nbsp;&nbsp;   This software is distributed in the hope that it will be useful,
-&nbsp;&nbsp;   but WITHOUT ANY WARRANTY; without even the implied warranty of
-&nbsp;&nbsp;   MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the
-&nbsp;&nbsp;   "GNU Lesser General Public License": http://www.gnu.org/licenses/lgpl.html for more details.
+   This software is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the "GNU Lesser General Public License": http://www.gnu.org/licenses/lgpl.html for more details.

 ## CONTRIBUTING